-Celtics Wrap: Boston Cruises To 135-115 Win Vs. Spurs For Seventh Straight
+NESN

 One negative from the second quarter was Hayward’s exit.
 The 29-year-old suffered a fractured left hand after a collision with LaMarcus Aldridge, the team announced prior to the start of the second half.

-SPURS LINGERING
+SPURS HANG AROUND

 While Hayward’s injury news casted a dark cloud over the second half, Boston’s offense continued to roll.